sdl/ecommerce-framework/README.md

     * Search spelling feedback
     * Cart (minimised in the header + detail)
 * Page controllers for category and detail pages for SEO friendly pages
-    * No 1:1 mapping between a page and a Tridion page.
+    * No 1:1 mapping is required  between a lister/detail page and a Tridion page.
 Tridion instead manage a set of template pages which are used for the different category/detail pages
     * The experience of those template pages can be overridden.
 The controllers uses a search pattern to find the best match template page for a certain category/detail pages
 * Some widgets can be placed outside the control of the category/detail controllers such as facets, promotions and listers.
 The actual category & view type can be configured on widget level through either category paths or ECL links.
 This allows easy creating of campaign/landing pages etc.
 * Localization support, i.e. the different language, currency and catalog mappings per publication

 In addition there is a DXA module with a set of HTML views (in JSP or Razor) implementing the default E-Commerce templates.
-The views are based on the White Label HTML design.
+The views are based on the DXA White Label HTML design.

 The ECL providers allows easy access to categories and products which makes it easy to associate references in for example the different E-Commerce widgets (listers, facets etc).
 In addition the ECL provider gives the possibility to drag & drop categories & products directly on pages as well.
 This allows the possibility to do both E-Commerce 1:1 (i.e. one Tridion page per category/product) and rule based (through the controllers).